KhushnudEshtemirov/personal_financial/README.md

 pnpm run dev
 ```

-and the project open in http://localhost:3000
+and the project opens in http://localhost:3000